infinum/thrifty-retrofit-converter/README.md

 ## Usage

-Add the library as a dependency yo your `build.gradle` to automatically download it from jcenter.
+Add the library as a dependency to your `build.gradle` to automatically download it from jcenter.

 ```groovy
 compile 'co.infinum:retrofit-converter-thrifty:0.9.0'